The Chickens and the Bulls: Police Investigation

 The official investigation of the extortion ring began with a few scattered reports of police impersonation and a handful of anonymous letters regarding homosexual extortion.
 As the NYPD division devoted to organized crime activity was connecting these incidents, one specific arrest revealed the true scope of the ring.
 Detailed in William McGowan's article on the subject:

 "July 1965, Detective 3rd Grade James McDonnell received a call in the upstairs squad room of midtown Manhattan's 17th Precinct.
 There was a man at the Western Union office in Grand Central Station who might be impersonating a police detective, he was told.
-The man was in the company of a 14-year-old runaway and had contacted the boy's father in Texas to wire plane fare so the son could fly home.The father had grown suspicious when the man had asked for $150—twice the needed amount."
+The man was in the company of a 14-year-old runaway and had contacted the boy's father in Texas to wire plane fare so the son could fly home.
+The father had grown suspicious when the man had asked for $150—twice the needed amount."

 The man McDonnell met in that Western Union office appeared to be a NYPD member, but a quick conversation with him revealed that the man, John Aitken, had an arrest record and had been trying to use the boy in a robbery scheme.
 Aitken's subsequent interrogation revealed that "he had knowledge of an extortion ring that had shaken down dozens of prominent closeted homosexual men across the country—most of them married and with families."

 The amount of effort that the police put into this investigation was rare for any crimes involving homosexuals as the police force as a whole was rather homophobic in the 1960s.
 Homosexuality was still illegal in most states, but in this case the police set aside their own prejudices, most likely because of the involvement of police impersonators.

 Ringleaders

 There were three main ringleaders financing and overseeing operations across the country:

 John Pyne, a Chicago police department member who learned about blackmail from those he arrested.
-Sherman Chadwick Kaminsky and Elwood Lee Hammock were the final ringleaders and were the primary extortionists, responsible for the legwork and day-to-day operations.
+Sherman Chadwick Kaminsky and Elwood Lee Hammock were the final ringleaders and primary extortionists, responsible for the legwork and day-to-day operations.

 In his 50s at the time of the extortion ring, John J. Pyne worked for the Chicago Police Department as a member of their Confidential Squad, responsible for dealing with cases of blackmail and other racketeering.
-In the mid 1960s, Pyne was on sick leave on and off over a period of 2–3 years.
+In the mid-1960s, Pyne was on sick leave on and off over a period of 2–3 years.
 During this time he was responsible for furnishing the extortionists with fake police badges, warrants, travel money, and attorneys among other things.
-Additionally he was responsible for finding potential high profile targets.
+Additionally he was responsible for finding potential high-profile targets.
 In short, He was the primary overseer of the operation and masterminded the extortion ring.